m1ck2/hg-sip/sphinx/c_api.rst

     See the section :ref:`ref-types-metatypes` for more details.

-.. c:function:: void sipReleaseInstance(void *cpp, sipWrapperType *type, int state)

-    .. deprecated:: 4.8
-        Use :c:func:`sipReleaseType()` instead.

-    This destroys a wrapped C/C++ instance if it was a temporary instance.
-It is called after a call to either :c:func:`sipConvertToInstance()` or :c:func:`sipForceConvertToInstance()`.

-    :param cpp:
-        the C/C++ instance.
-    :param type:
-        the type's :ref:`generated type object <ref-type-objects>`.
-    :param state:
-        describes the state of the C/C++ instance.

-.. c:function:: void sipReleaseMappedType(void *cpp, const sipMappedType *mt, int state)

-    .. deprecated:: 4.8
-        Use :c:func:`sipReleaseType()` instead.

-    This destroys a wrapped C/C++ mapped type if it was a temporary instance.
-    It is called after a call to either :c:func:`sipConvertToMappedType()` or :c:func:`sipForceConvertToMappedType()`.

-    :param cpp:
-        the C/C++ instance.
-    :param mt:
-        the opaque structure returned by :c:func:`sipFindMappedType()`.
-    :param state:
-        describes the state of the C/C++ instance.

 .. c:function:: void sipReleaseType(void *cpp, const sipTypeDef *td, int state)

     This destroys a wrapped C/C++ or mapped type instance if it was a temporary